-Fort Dobbs State Historic Site will offer a glimpse of the Anglo-Cherokee War on Saturday, Feb.
-25.
+A program on Feb.
+24 at Fort Dobbs State Historic Site will offer a glimpse of the harrowing days of the Anglo-Cherokee War.

 The Cherokee and British had been allies when the French and Indian War started, but tensions quickly spiraled into hostilities.
-On Feb.
-27, 1760, North Carolina soldiers and Cherokee clashed at Fort Dobbs.
+The fort was engaged by up to 70 Cherokee warriors in a confusing night-time skirmish on Feb.
+27, 1760.

 About Fort Dobbs

 Fort Dobbs State Historic Site’s mission is to preserve and interpret the history of Fort Dobbs and North Carolina’s role in the French and Indian War.
+The fort is located at 438 Fort Dobbs Road, Statesville.
 It is open Tuesday-Saturday, 9 a.m.-5 p.m.
 Special events and living history weekends are offered throughout the year.
 It is part of the Division of N.C.
 State Historic Sites within the N.C.
 Department of Natural and Cultural Resources.

 About the North Carolina Department of Natural and Cultural Resources